Cancel

 Flushing Meadows

-Are you spending your Saturday afternoon in Flushing Meadows Park or Citi Field and found yourself…read morecraving for more of that Queens energy, and most importantly, craving for more of that diverse food scene?
-Well, then head on over to the Queens Night Market?
+Are you spending your Saturday afternoon in Flushing Meadows Park or Citi Field and found yourself…read morecraving for more of that Queens energy, but more importantly, craving for more of that diverse food scene?
+Well, then head on over to the Queens Night Market!
 Although there seems to be some kind of food festival popping up each weekend across the city, the vibe and diverse food scene here is still unmatched!
 The food selection has grown exponentially since I last visited over five years ago, making it easier for visitors to sample international bites all in one place.
 Moreover, the prices remained reasonable with most items under $8.
 On this visit, we tried the egg-shaped waffles stuffed with Nutella and custard, the Burmese pancakes stuffed with meat, the Venezuelan corn pancake stuffed with beef and mozzarella, and some Hainanese chicken with rice.
 Most of these items were delicious and the standout were the Burmese stuffed pancakes.
 The portions, although small, are still good enough for sharing.
 If you need more reasons to visit, they are also showing World Cup games here when we visited.
 You can have your watch party with great food options!
 The service is usually quite quick despite some long lines.

 King Manor Museum - Guest bedroom